iicebergg/iicebergg/README.md

-I'm Vivien and I do not know JavaScript
+i'm vivien and i do not know JavaScript

 ## Primary projects
 SOLace